PuruGhosh/RetailApplication/README.md

 1. Get Rewards:
     + URI: "api/reward/customer/[customerId]?months=[months]"
     + ** Here request parameter 'months' is optional.
 Default value 3, if not specified.
-    + Functionality: Calculate reward points for a customer for each transaction for given amount of time and prepare a report.
+    + Calculate reward points for a customer for each transaction for given amount of time and prepare a report.
     + Response Body:
    ```json
         {